nyukat/GMIC/README.md

 ```
 `src/optimal_centers/get_optimal_centers.py` outputs new exam list with additional metadata to `$EXAM_LIST_PATH`.
 The additional information includes the following:
 - `best_center`: optimal center point of the window for each image.
 The augmentation windows drawn with `best_center` as exact center point could go outside the boundary of the image.
 This usually happens when the cropped image is smaller than the window size.
 In this case, we pad the image and shift the window to be inside the padded image in augmentation.
 Refer to [the data report](https://cs.nyu.edu/~kgeras/reports/datav1.0.pdf) for more details.

+#### Outcomes of preprocessing
+After the preprocessing step, you should have the following files in the `$OUTPUT_PATH` directory (default is sample_output):
+- cropped_images: a folder that contains the cropped images corresponding to all images in the sample_data/images.
+- data.pkl: the pickle file of a data list that includes the preprocessing metadata for each image and exam.

 ## Reference